sphinxc0re/kit/documentation/docs/07-hooks.md

 title: Hooks
 ---

 'Hooks' are app-wide functions you declare that SvelteKit will call in response to specific events, giving you fine-grained control over the framework's behaviour.
+Hooks also allow you to run initialization code to run on startup which is useful for libraries like TypeORM or MicroORM.

 There are two hooks files, both optional: